Enna: Climate

+Demographics

 Ancient name Henna

 Coins minted for Enna under the Roman dominion still exist, carrying the legend "MUN.
 (Municipium) HENNA".
 The aspirated form of the name confirms the authority of Cicero, whose manuscripts give that form.
 The most ancient Greek coin of the city also gives the name "ΗΕΝΝΑΙΟΝ".
 Scholars have concluded that this form, Henna, of the ancient name is the more correct for its time, though Enna is the more usual.

-University, culture and education
+Culture and education

 Enna is now an important center for archaeological and educational studies.
 The Kore University of Enna was officially founded in 2002.

 Main sights

 The most important monuments of Enna are: